 Books for Review should be sent to Timothy Gilfoyle, Journal of Urban History, Department of History, Loyola University at Chicago, Chicago, IL 60626.
 Potential contributors of review essays are invited to correspond with Professor Gilfoyle via e-mail only at firstname.lastname@example.org.

 Submission of a manuscript implies a commitment by the author to publish in the journal, if the manuscript is accepted, and the editors assume that any manuscript submitted to JUH is not currently under consideration by any other journal.
-Manuscripts should be no more than 30 pages typewritten double-spaced pages with footnotes, references, tables and figures on separate pages.
-Manuscripts are subjected to blind peer review and require the author's name(s) and affiliation listed on a separate page.
-Any other identification, including any references in the manuscript, the notes, the title, and reference sections should be removed from the paper and listed on separate pages.
+Manuscripts should be no more than 30 pages typewritten double-spaced pages with endnotes, references, tables and figures on separate pages.
+Manuscripts are subjected to anonymize peer review and require the author's name(s) and affiliation listed on a separate page.
+Any other identification, including any references in the manuscript, the endnotes, the title, and reference sections should be removed from the paper and listed on separate pages.
 Accepted submissions must conform to the Chicago Manual of Style, 15th edition.
 Each submission should also include an abstract between 100-150 words, several keywords, and a brief biographical paragraph describing each author's current affiliation, research interests, and recent publications should also accompany the manuscript.
 Since manuscripts are reviewed anonymously, the author's name and affiliation should appear only on a separate covering page.